We have over 7.9 million customers in the UK.

-The amount of State pension you’ll get will depend on the number of years in which you’ve made National Insurance contributions.
+The amount of State Pension you’ll get will depend on the number of years in which you’ve made National Insurance contributions.
+You may also be eligible for an Additional State Pension.

-Relying on the State pension as your sole source of income is tough - you might be surprised at how your lifestyle may have to change if you had to do so.
-You should consider making other arrangements to supplement the State income, and one of the most efficient ways of doing so is to think about a Stakeholder pension.
+Relying on the State Pension as your sole source of income is tough - you might be surprised at how your lifestyle may have to change if you had to do so.
+You should consider making other arrangements to supplement the State Pension.
+You may already belong to, or have the opportunity to join, a pension through your employer.
+Or you can select a personal pension that best suits your needs from a wide range of providers.

 Our stakeholder pension is a simple, straightforward way to save for your retirement.